-You can also preview files in the Viewer by selecting View > Do-file Editor > Show file in Viewer.
+You can also preview files in the Viewer by selecting Tools > Show file in Viewer or by clicking on the Show file in Viewer button, .
 This feature is useful when working with files that use Stata's SMCL tags, such as when writing help files or editing log files.